KimberlyCaristi

 I bought more than I should, but it was so fun.
 I was hungry, and I had my eyes open for a bar or a bakery.
 Finally, I found a bar and went in for a pastry.
 I loved bars in Italy.
 They served coffee all day long though in the morning they had pastries, afternoon they had sandwiches.
 Of course, you could have alcohol at any time.
 I wished for an almond-filled croissant, but I couldn’t remember what they were called.
 Croissants were French and Italy didn’t make French things.

 The bar was full of people, and I wormed my way to the counter.
 I was rude because I insisted on bringing in my cart.
 I didn’t know how safe it would be to leave it outside.
 I was thrilled when I found out that they had a little sign for mandorle cornetti.
 I was pleased with myself that I knew mandorla meant almond.
-The main difference between cornetto and croissant was that the cornetto didn't have as much butter.
+The main difference between the cornetto and a croissant was that the cornetto didn't have as much butter.
 I was ok with that.
-After losing so much weight I was thrilled to go buy something that was rich in calories and did not feel like someone was judging me.
+After losing so much weight since Nick’s death, I was thrilled to go buy something that was rich in calories and wouldn’t feel like someone was judging me.
 Here they would judge me because I didn’t want coffee, and I wanted to take it to go.
 After I took the first bite, I would be back.
 The cornetto was amazing.
 I might even have tea and sit next time.
 They could charge me extra to sit in that delightful piazza, eat an almond cornetto and drink a pot of tea.

 I looked at my cart and wondered, should I take it back and empty it or should I just hang the fruit and vegetables off the cart?
 I opted for hanging.
 The market would close soon, so I was off.
 I walked devouring the heavenly snack in search of the fruit and vegetable stand.
 I rounded the corner and up against the overpass was a stand with tons of people.
 The place had either the best prices, best produce, or the only produce.
 My bet was it had the best produce.
 I worked my way up to pull the number ticket then stepped back a little.
 I wanted to make my choices, practice my Italian in my head, people watch, and try to do it without them noticing me watching them.
 If we looked at each other at the same time, we had to have that uncomfortable bit of acknowledgement.
 It took me twenty years of visiting Italy to accept the fact that they prefer to acknowledge people they knew.
 I lost count of how many people I had made uncomfortable by saying “hi” or “good morning.”